Azure/Avere/docs/windows_10_avere_vfxt_mounted_workstation.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

+> The source code to produce the template is located [here](../src/win10vfxtmounted)

-Save the output values of the deployment for access to the Windows 10 Avere Workstation.
+Save the output values of the deployment for access to the workstation.

-## Using the Windows 10 Avere Workstation
+## Using the Windows 10 workstation

-1. RDP to the clientAddress from the output parameters in the last command.
+1. RDP to the ``clientAddress`` value saved from the output parameters in the last command.

-2. Once logged in, notice the following:
+2. Log in.
+You should see the following changes:
-   1. Desktop Shortcuts for the Avere Management WebUI, Avere Mounted Volume, Batch Explorer, StorageExplorer, , and Virtual Dub
+   * Desktop shortcuts for the Avere Control Panel, mounted Avere volume, Batch Explorer, Storage Explorer, and Virtual Dub
-   2. Avere Mounted Volume is mounted to c:\AvereVFXT
+   * The Avere vFXT export is mounted to c:\AvereVFXT
-   3. Avere vFXT Web UI - either opened by Desktop shortcut or "Home" button.
+   * Avere Control Panel (vFXT management UI) can be opened with the desktop shortcut or "Home" button

 <img src="images/win10.png" width="600">

-The source code to produce the template is located [here](../src/win10vfxtmounted).